cpainterwakefield/practical_db_textbook/_sources/02-data-retrieval/data-retrieval.rst

     SELECT birth, death FROM authors WHERE name = 'Ralph Ellison';

 Note that character string literals in SQL are enclosed with single quotes - not double quotes.
-Double quotes are used in SQL for a different purpose.
+Double quotes are used in SQL for a different purpose, which we'll see in `Chapter 4`_.

 Queries can return zero, one, or many rows.
 If no rows match the **WHERE** condition, no rows are returned: